makboard/ArableLandSuitability/README.md

 ## Dependencies

-* Dependencies are listed in environment.yml file.
+* Dependencies are listed in requirements.txt file.

 ## Data

 The data required for the project is available in the `data` folder.
 The folder contains various files in the formats of .tif and .npy.
 The data has been preprocessed and stored in these files.
-Additionally, the `results` folder contains predictions, related plots, and models.
-You can access the data and results folders from the [Google Drive Folder](https://drive.google.com/drive/folders/1AJ71bERr-eZZEkuWkEu5yYRo2t519tTU).
+You can access the data from the [Google Drive Folder](https://drive.google.com/drive/folders/1AJ71bERr-eZZEkuWkEu5yYRo2t519tTU).

 The project directory structure should be organized as follows (tree depth is limited by 2):
 ``` bash